 Senate Bill 6239 passes in the Senate (28 to 21).

 The House of Representatives passes HB 2516 (55 to 43), which is the companion bill to SB 6239.

 Feb.
 13, 2012

 Governor Gregoire signs the Engrossed Substitute Senate Bill 6239; this Act changes the definition of civil marriage from male and female, or husband and wife, to simply two persons.
 The law was to take effect in June of 2012, but due to opposition from voters, the law was not enacted as scheduled.

 Voters approve Referendum 74 legalizing same-sex marriage.
 This law also addresses the automatic conversion of domestic partnerships to civil marriages on June 30, 2014, if such partnerships are not dissolved or already voluntarily converted prior to that date.

 The Supreme Court rules that same-sex couples can legally marry nationwide.

-- The federal benefits, responsibilities, and protections afforded to a married couple that consists of a male and female also applies to individuals in same-sex marriages.
+The federal benefits, responsibilities, and protections afforded to a married couple consisting of a male and female also apply to individuals in same-sex marriages.